cj-casilao6/MidtermProject/README.md

 # MidtermProject
-This is a midterm project back from my Community College where that gets the number of heads and tails of a set number of coin flips using C++ in an OOP style.
+This is a midterm project back from my Community College that gets the number of heads and tails of a set number of randomized coin flips using C++ in an OOP style.